-I've always strongly believed in this sort of holistic model of product design and management.
-I've been lucky to practice in and build teams around these intersections for over 20 years.
+I've always strongly believed in this sort of holistic model of product.
+For over 20 years, I've been lucky to practice in these intersections as a designer, product manager, and founder.

-Most recently, I co-founded General Reactives, a software startup that created forward-thinking design tools like Sketch.systems, Subform, and Variance.
-I also run Constraint, a product design consultancy that's built software in consumer, energy, weather, retail, and healthcare sectors.
+Previously, I co-founded General Reactives, a software startup that created forward-thinking design tools like Sketch.systems, Subform, and Variance.
+I also run Constraint, a product consultancy that's helped build software in consumer, energy, weather, retail, and healthcare sectors.

-I was previously Head of Design at CrossFit.
-I led design of technical platforms and products, creative directed the brand and marketing, managed external partnerships, and developed strategy that helped take CrossFit from a dedicated niche to the world’s fastest growing fitness company.
+A little further back, I was Head of Design & Product at CrossFit.
+I led teams creating technical platforms and products, creative directed the brand and marketing, managed external partnerships, and developed strategy that helped take CrossFit from a dedicated niche to the world’s fastest-growing fitness company.

-Further back, I co-founded Mindstream, a digital agency with clients like DreamWorks, Paramount, and Warner Bros.
-I also helped bring some of the first newspapers and live sports onto the Internet at a joint venture of Knight-Ridder and Gannett.
+Before that, I co-founded Mindstream, a digital product agency with clients like DreamWorks, Paramount, and Warner Bros.
+I also helped bring some of the first newspapers, television networks, and live sports onto the Internet at a joint venture of Knight-Ridder and Gannett.

 Over the years, my work has been featured by Fast Company, Wired, The New York Times, The Guardian, and Apple.
 I hold a B.S. in Industrial Design from Virginia Tech.